La Plata, Maryland: Tornadoes

-2002On April 28, 2002, another F4 tornado cut a 78 mi swath through Charles County, with areas around La Plata damaged most severely.
-This tornado caused four deaths.
+On April 28, 2002, an extremely powerful and fast-moving F4 tornado cut a 78 mi swath through southeastern Maryland, with areas around La Plata being damaged most severely.
+This tornado caused five deaths and at least $115 million in damages.

 Local officials credited federal- and state-assisted new construction efforts with helping them to remodel the downtown area following the tornado, as several new public buildings replaced some of those damaged there.
 A new La Plata Town Hall, for example, became Southern Maryland's first LEED-certified building, and an old building considered historic by local residents, which housed a CVS Pharmacy store at the time of the tornado, was rebuilt in a new location after the storm.
 In the days after the tornado, help was provided by twenty-seven different jurisdictions, as well as the nearby Amish community in St. Mary's County.

 Geography

 La Plata is located at 38°32′3″N 76°58′24″W (38.534258, -76.973377).

 On February 24, 2020, The Mayor and Town's Council unanimously adopted the Purple Martin as the official Town bird.

 According to the United States Census Bureau, the town has a total area of 7.45 sqmi, of which 7.40 sqmi is land and 0.05 sqmi is water.